Model formulas

 | 1 | Total Cost | Unit Cost = VOC + CAPEX/kg + Fixed/kg + Downstream/kg | — |

-| 2 | VOC | VOC = Media + Micros + GFs + Other | — |
+| 2 | VOC | VOC = Media + GFs + Other | — |

-| 2a | Media | (1000/density) × turnover × $/L | density (g/L), turnover, \(/L | | 2b | **[Growth Factors](#growth-factor-cost)** | g_GF × P_GF | quantity (g/kg), price (\)/g) |
+| 2a | Media | (1000/density) × multiplier × $/L | density (g/L), media-use multiplier, \(/L | | 2b | **[Growth Factors](#growth-factor-cost)** | GF Cost = g_GF x P_GF | quantity (g/kg), price (\)/g) |

 | 3 | CAPEX/kg | (CAPEX × CRF) / Output | CRF, annual output |

-| 3a | CRF | r(1+r)^n / ((1+r)^n - 1) | r=WACC, n=years |
+| 3a | CRF | r(1+r)n / ((1+r)n − 1) | r=WACC, n=years |

-| 3b | Scale | CAPEX_ref × (Q/Q_ref)^s | s=0.6-0.9 |
+| 3b | Scale | CAPEXref × (Q/Qref)s | s=0.6-0.9 |

-| 4 | Adoption | bound(P_base + k(m-0.5), 0, 1) | k, m (maturity) |
+| 4 | Adoption | bound(Pbase + k(m−0.5), 0, 1) | k, m (maturity) |

 Click any link to jump to the detailed explanation.